 Q: Do I prune my apple tree as soon as I’ve picked all the fruit?

 The best time to prune most apple (and pear) trees is during their dormant period; this means the apple tree should have lost all its leaves.
+This is not so much autumn pruning as winter pruning.
 Although pruning is preferably carried out over the winter months it is possible to prune as late as March when the leaves are starting to grow again.
 We have pruned as late as bud break, or just before the blossom opens, but this would be a light prune rather than anything major.
 Later pruning than this encourages the growth of ‘water shoots’ or non fruiting stems.

 The majority of pears are tip fruiting, so the way to prune these, and tip fruiting apples is the basically the same.
 Cut back some of the older fruiting stems to three buds, which will encourage new growth and fruit bearing tips.